snowkylin/data-mining-pku/README.md

 # Assignment of course "Data Warehousing and Data Mining Technology", Spring and Summer Semester, 2017.

+This is a more detailed instruction about the assignment of DW & DM course.

 ## Projects Description

 Project 1 & 2 are application-oriented.
 Project 3 & 4 are algorithm-oriented.
 You need to select **one** of these projects as your assignment.